 1. More sun equals more fruit.
 Choose your sunniest garden spot, because tomatoes soak up sunshine just like water.
 Aim for seven hours of sunshine a day.
 Give them room to grow, too, planting seedlings 30 to 48 inches apart, with rows set 48 inches apart.
 This will let light into the lower portions of the mature plants and improve air flow.

 3. Timing is everything.
 Whether you start your own seedlings or pick them up from the Garden Center, tomatoes like warmth.
-Wait until soil temps are consistently over 60 degrees before planting outside.
-If the weather is still iffy, protect tender seedlings from cold with row covers or plant protectors.
+Wait until soil temps are consistently over 60 degrees Fahrenheit before planting outside.
+If the weather is still iffy, protect tender seedlings from cold with row covers.

 4. Plant deeply.
 Here’s a neat trick: Tomatoes will root along their stems.
 With leggy transplants, dig a trench and lay the stem sideways, bending gently upward.
 Snip or pinch off the lower branches and cover with soil up to the first set of leaves.
 This extra root growth will produce a stronger, more robust plant.

 5. Invite friends to the party.
 Basil, garlic and onions are a tomato’s best friends in the kitchen, and in the garden, too.
-Grown together, they repel pests such as nematodes.
+Grown together, they’re said to repel pests such as nematodes.

 6. Water deeply and mulch, mulch, mulch.
 Juicy jumbo tomatoes need water, about an inch a week.
 A blanket of mulch — anything from shredded pine bark to grass clippings and composted leaves — will keep the water from evaporating in summer’s heat.
 A soaker hose is an efficient solution; just position the hose in the garden and pile mulch up and over the hose.